leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_kringle_kiosk_shell.png" title="kringle kiosk initial shell" >}}

 From the initial output we're asked if we can get a bash shell.
-Well that sounds doable I'm sure.

 Hitting `enter` after that message we're presented with a menu with a few options.
 Playing with option `4` to _Print Name Badge_, if you entered `;/bin/bash` as your name you will solve the challenge and get the shell.